-- Waste bins must be provided and well labelled for waste segregation and disposal. - Organic was should be composted and used as mulch for lawns - Only licensed waste management companies must be engaged to collect and dispose of waste collected at approved dumping sites. - Regular toolbox talk on waste management must be provided to operatives/workers at the facility. - Have SOPs for managing hazardous and non-hazardous waste. - Keep written record of waste generated during construction, (including e-waste).
+- Waste bins must be provided and well labelled for waste segregation and disposal. - Only licensed waste management companies must be engaged to collect and dispose of waste collected at approved dumping sites. - Regular toolbox talk on waste management must be provided to operatives/workers at the facility. - Have SOPs for managing hazardous and non-hazardous waste. - Keep written record of waste generated during construction, (including e-waste).
 Such record should include type, amount, transportation and final disposal site to avoid dumping in the open or at uncertified locations.